ezweave/-ezweave-code-test-criteria/README.md

 If you want to look at some of the more debatable items, jump to ["The Ugly"](#the-ugly).
 Your author just wanted to make a pop-culture reference, hence the order of these sections.

 The biggest problem, in your author's opinion, is that it has a pretty bad bug.
-If Bort, who was applying for a Senior role, I would have expected this to be handled appropriately.
+Bort, who was applying for a Senior role, should probably have written some error handling!

 The following `curl` request would kill the Node process running Express: